 Beginning with a breathless trek through the historic alleyways that twist and turn between the offices and old buildings that house thousands of City institutions, you will find your way to a tucked away hostelry that nestles in quiet seclusion at the very centre of the City of London.

 This place is steeped in history and, once over its threshold, you will need to get yourselves a drink before beginning the task of examining every wall, book and portrait to see if it contains the solution to the clue that will set you on your way again.

 From here, you embark upon a delightful trek exploring and discovering the wealth of historic streets, ancient buildings and atmospheric old inns and taverns that the City has to offer.

 From the venerable old City tavern that Sir Christopher Wren, reputedly, built from old ships timbers as accommodation for the workmen who were rebuilding St Paul's after the Great Fire of 1666, to the popular City haunt whose mundane facade belies an interior that goes on for ever!

-From the lovely little back street pub that "gives such good liquor 'twould puzzle a vicar," to the timeless walls of an 18th century hostelry that was once a favoured haunt of the 'sack 'em up men' - or Body snatchers.
+From the lovely little back street pub that "gives such good liquor 'would puzzle a vicar," to the timeless walls of an 18th century hostelry that was once a favoured haunt of the "sack 'em up men" - or Body snatchers.